Enrica Lexie case

-After they were detained in India with no formal charges for two and four years, respectively, the two marines were released and returned to Italy.
+Both marines were released and returned to Italy after they were detained in India without being formally charged for any crime for two and four years, respectively.
 Meanwhile, an independent United Nations court was charged to resolve the jurisdictional conflict.
-That was following a European Parliament resolution of January 2015, stating that "no charge has been brought by the Indian authorities" and that "Italian marines' detention without charge is a serious breach of their human rights".
+That was following a European Parliament resolution of January 2015, stating that "no charge has been brought by the Indian authorities" and that the "Italian marines' detention without charge is a serious breach of their human rights".

-The incident drew attention to the practice of commercial shipping using armed guards.

 On 2 July 2020, the Permanent Court of Arbitration recognized the functional immunity of the two Italian marines, noting that they were engaged in a mission on behalf of the Italian Government, and thus ruled that the process should continue in Italy.
 Italy was required to agree with India on compensation for the deaths and for the physical and moral damage to the crew members and the vessel.
+On 31 January 2022, the Judge for Preliminary Investigations of the Tribunal of Rome dismissed all accusations against Latorre and Girone, arguing that they opened fire because they believed themselves to be in the presence of pirates.
+The incident drew attention to the practice of commercial shipping using armed guards.